Why you’ll love it

 For safety and up-to-date walking information, make sure you check the Tasmanian Parks and Wildlife Service website and local weather conditions before setting off to explore Tasmania’s national parks.

 On a beach

 You know you’re really on holidays when your feet first touch the sand on a long, empty beach.
 With 220 kilometres of coastline, and a mild year round climate, you’ll find beautiful beaches to explore all along the east coast.

 Every coastal town here has a beach (or two, or three) waiting for you to explore.

-Just stop anywhere along the Great Eastern Drive—from the lovely Raspins, Shelly and Spring Beaches at Orford, to the white sands of Binalong Bay and the Bay of Fires—choose a slice of bay that appeals to you, kick off your shoes and wander.
+Just stop anywhere along the East Coast — from the lovely Raspins, Shelly and Spring Beaches at Orford, to the white sands of Binalong Bay and the Bay of Fires—choose a slice of bay that appeals to you, kick off your shoes and wander.

 The coast between Orford and Swansea has beautiful beaches facing onto Great Oyster Bay.
 Stop anywhere along this coast, including Little Swanport and Mayfield Bay, to explore.
 Nine Mile Beach, near Swansea is a must-visit, and the beaches of the Surf Coast, between Bicheno and St Helens, are perfect for surfing, walking, beachcombing and relaxing.

 The Freycinet Peninsula has some of the best-known east coast beaches, including Wineglass Bay, considered one of the world’s most beautiful.
 Walk to the Wineglass Bay Lookout (two hours return) to soak up the view, descend to the beach to dip your toes in the sea or continue along some of the park’s many bushwalking trails.
 Other beaches close to Coles Bay include Richardson’s Beach, Muir’s Beach and Friendly Beaches, a huge stretch of glorious coastline that is also the location for the four-day Freycinet Experience Walk.